MixMedia/Getty Images

 Find a co-signer

 In some cases, you may be able to access a line of credit by getting a parent or guardian to co-sign a credit card.
-When a person co-signs a credit card on your behalf, they are essentially promising to serve as backup.
 If you miss credit card payments or rack up balances you can’t pay off, your co-signer — who is legally liable for any charges made to the card — may be asked to step up and pay off the debts.

 Only a few credit card issuers allow co-signing, so keep that in mind as you consider your options.